-This specification describes the ESB Entry Level Certificate in ESOL International All Modes (Entry 3) (B1), covering Speaking, Listening, Reading, Writing and Use of English.
-It is intended to support ESOL (English for Speakers of Other Languages) teachers and learners in the classroom and includes information on how the assessments will be conducted and the range of language to be assessed.
+This specification describes the ESB Entry Level Certificate in ESOL International All Modes (Entry 3) (B1), covering speaking, listening, reading, writing and use of English.
+It is intended to support ESOL (English for speakers of other languages) teachers and learners in the classroom and includes information on how the assessments will be conducted and the range of language to be assessed.

-ESB Entry Level Certificate in ESOL International All Modes (Entry 3)

-CEFR Level B1

-Assessment method Paper-based tests - multiple choice completed on optical mark forms and externally marked and moderated.
-Writing tasks completed on paper in an answer booklet and externally marked

-and moderated.

-Speaking assessment conducted face- to-face with ESB trained oral examiners.

-Regulation start date 1 st February 2008

-Qualification number 500/3646/4

-GLH/TQT 200 hours / 220 hours

-Age range Children from age 11 to adult learners
+ESB Entry Level Certificate in ESOL International All Modes (Entry 3) CEFR Level B1 Assessment method Paper-based assessments - listening, reading and use of English are assessed with multiple-choice questions, completed on optical mark forms and externally marked and moderated.
+Writing tasks are handwritten in an answer booklet and externally marked and moderated.
+Speaking assessments are face-to-face with ESB-trained assessors and interlocutors.
+Online assessments - listening, reading and use of English are assessed with multiple-choice questions, completed online and externally marked and moderated.
+Writing tasks are completed online and externally marked and moderated.
+Speaking assessments are online using a video-conferencing platform, with ESB-trained assessors and interlocutors.
+Regulation start date 1 st February 2008 Qualification number 500/3646/4 GLH/TQT 200 hours / 220 hours Age range Children from age 11 to adult learners